12 best graduation gift ideas

 We love the one pictured here from Etsy.
 It costs about £10 at the time of writing, and can be custom-made for the person you're giving the gift to.

-Alternatively, if you're a talented artist yourself, you could consider drawing or painting something.
+Or, if you're a talented artist yourself, you could consider drawing or painting something.
 Knowing that you took the time and effort to make an artwork for them is bound to mean a lot to any graduate.
+Plus, it's a great eco-friendly gift.

 There's a huge range of biscuits, chocolates and other sweet treats on sites like Etsy (where the pictured biscuits are from), Biscuiteers and Not On The High Street.
 Prices for these gifts can vary quite a lot and will generally be higher for personalised ones, but they shouldn't cost you a fortune.

-It's also worth checking out the Life Changing Bakes from Yellow Submarine, a social enterprise that supports people with learning disabilities and autism.
+It's also worth checking out the Life Changing Bakes from Yellow Submarine.
+This is a social enterprise that supports people with learning disabilities and autism.
 Their cakes taste incredible, and 100% of the profits go to charity.

-Scrapbooks themselves are usually pretty affordable (the pictured scrapbook is around £4 from Wilko at the time of writing) – and you could customise it for free if you already have arts and craft materials at home.
+Scrapbooks themselves are usually pretty affordable (the one in the picture costs around £4 from Wilko at the time of writing).
+You could customise them for free if you already have arts and craft materials at home.

 Find some photos of you and them and maybe add some notes along the way about the good times you've spent together.
 It's even better if you have photos and stories that are directly related to their time at uni, but it's not a problem if not.

-Ultimately, what matters is that, when you give the scrapbook as a graduation present, it's thoughtful, well-presented and full of happy memories that will put a smile on their face.
+Ultimately, a scrapbook can be a perfect graduation present.
+It's thoughtful, well-presented and full of happy memories that will put a smile on their face.

 However, this isn't the only way to treat a lucky graduate to delicious tea, cakes and sandwiches.